NichuNaizam/ViewBot/README.md

 Download the pre-release [from here](https://github.com/NichuNaizam/ViewBot/releases) Click on the win64.zip file and it should start downloading (*The app isnt available for the other platforms, if you really want it you can build it your self, i will add other platforms on the actual release*)

-Now extract the win64.zip using your preffered archive manager now open the extracted folder and run ViewBot.exe file
+Now extract the win64.zip using your preferred archive manager now open the extracted folder and run ViewBot.exe file

 And congrats you installed ViewBot!